AvacadoGoatcheese/AnimalCommunications/README.md

 https://www.hackster.io/animalcomms/correlations-in-animal-movement-and-communication-camc-dd178d

 ## Current Progress
-* Will be refactored if possible to work in an OOP context and have proper directory structure/setup scripts because, as of now, it's a single file.
+* Currently being refactored to work in Rust (because (a) speed, (b) proper thread safety, (c) better tooling, etc.) and have proper directory structure/setup scripts because, as of now, it's a single file.
 The project submission is slightly old, and I hadn't realized the issues with deploying Python in an embedded context by then.